 There are some facts we need to review before learning how this works.
 First of all, the flavor of the coffee fruit is concentrated in the juice, not the seeds.
 Coffee cherries are the fruit of the shrub and the sugars are contained in the mucilage.
 The concentration of sugars and flavors depends on the variety, ripeness of the fruit, and type of soil among other factors.

 Now let’s move on to the process.
 First the coffee is depulped and the seeds are placed inside the fermentation tanks.
 The separated mucilage is then tightly packed into a gel-like consistency and added to the fermentation tank until it covers the entire parchment.
-The tank is then sealed and the O2 that is produced from the anaerobic process creates pressure inside the tank.
+As the fermentation begins the levels of O2 diminish and the CO2 increase, creating pressure in the fermentation tank.
 The process lasts between 18 to 23 hours – long enough for the mucilage to be consumed, but not so long that alcohol is produced.
 After 15 hours the pH needs to be constantly controlled to determine how the fermentation is progressing.

 The pressure created by the CO2 allows the flavors of the coffee juices to be injected into the parchment.
 Once the fermentation has concluded the tanks are opened (carefully!!!
 Due to the high pressure).
 The coffee is then sun dried for at least 4 hours otherwise the fermentation might continue and the flavors would change.